top of page

 Adding Accomplishments to Give You Credibility

-Use numbers, percentages, specific dates, or dollar amounts to quantify your accomplishments will help recruiters or hiring managers visualize your potential impact, value you can bring to them, and serve as powerful negotiation tools when the topic of salary arises.
+Quantifying your accomplishments using numbers, percentages, specific dates, or dollar amounts will help recruiters or hiring managers visualize your potential impact and the value you can bring to them.
+It will also serve as a powerful negotiation tool when the topic of salary arises.

 • Consider a problem you solved or a solution you implemented and describe a benefit or outcome it had for a business, customer, or employee.